Selling IT equipment isn’t always a breeze. In this blog, we’ll discuss several mistakes people make.

 Unfortunately, this is all too common.
 People think they have packed their equipment securely, but don’t realize the abuse a lot of these packages take.

-Everybody is happier when the equipment arrives in the same condition it left in, as everyone can make more money off their assets.
+Everybody is happier when the equipment arrives in the same condition it left in.
+That way everyone can make more money off their assets.

 Once it is broken it will have a different rate and also has the potential to become scrap metal if it is badly damaged.